1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 From just south of SE Stark to Powell Blvd, the proposed project would re-stripe the roadway from five to three travel lanes (one in each direction with a center turn lane).
 Left and right turn lanes would be maintained at Powell and Division.
 A left turn lane would be maintained at Main.

-At 162nd Ave intersections with Mill, Lincoln, and Tibbets, where there are bus stops without traffic signals, the project would construct enhanced pedestrian crossings with median islands and marked crosswalks.
-The bus stops could also be upgraded with floating transit islands.
+At SE 162nd Ave intersections with SE Mill, SE Lincoln, and SE Tibbets, where there are bus stops without traffic signals, the project would construct enhanced pedestrian crossings with median islands and marked crosswalks.
+The bus stops could also be upgraded with floating transit islands in the future.

 On the east side of 162nd Ave just north of Taylor St, and on the north side of Main St just west of 162nd Ave, the project would construct sidewalks to fill gaps.
 Enhanced street lighting would be installed as budget allows.